ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](gradient_fx_angular.gif)](gradient_fx_angular.gif)

-Note that the '`atan2(y,x)`' function returns a angle in radians from -PI to +PI (see its manpage), so its output needs to be be scaled and translated to correctly fit a 0.0 to 1.0 color range.
+Note that the '`atan2(y,x)`' function returns an angle in radians from -PI to +PI (see its manpage), so its output needs to be be scaled and translated to correctly fit a 0.0 to 1.0 color range.
 This is why the above looks so much more complex than it really is.

 This last example can be generated faster by [Distorting a Gradient](#gradient_distort).